xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 ```

 Google Test groups the test results by test cases, so logically-related tests
-should be in the same test case; in other words, the first argument to their
+should be in the same test case; in other words, the receiver argument to their
 `TEST()` should be the same.
 In the above example, we have two tests,
 `HandlesZeroInput` and `HandlesPositiveInput`, that belong to the same test
 case `FactorialTest`.